 Over 7000 words in the English language are either Arabic or derived from Arabic such as; cotton, coffee, saffron, tuna and giraffe.
-The Arabic language is complex, and a poetically verbal and written language, spoken by approximately 1.5 billion people around the world, with around 250 million native speakers.
-It is the 4th most widely spoken language in the world, a total of 22 countries use Arabic as their official language.
+The Arabic language is complex, and a poetically verbal and written language, spoken by approximately 1.5 billion people around the world, with around 300 million native speakers.
+According to Babbel Magazine, it is the 5th most widely spoken language in the world.
+A total of 22 countries use Arabic as their official language.
 There are three categories of Arabic styles: Classical Arabic, Modern Standard Arabic and other local styles (Amya or Darja).
 The most common form of written Arabic is the ‘Modern Standard Arabic’ (MSA).
 MSA is widely used across all Arab countries, as it is an easily transferred style of writing.

 In addition to a variety of spoken styles and locales, the Arabic language has a vast writing system.
 The main features of the Arabic script: